-David Halwig is a senior principal and co-founder of IntelliVen, Inc., an executive services firm which helps leaders develop and align strategy to more fully realize enterprise value.
+David Halwig is a president and co-founder of IntelliVen, Inc., an executive services firm which helps leaders develop and align strategy to more fully realize enterprise value.
 Previously, he spent over 25 years with KPMG LLC and KPMG Consulting as a general partner and senior vice president - public sector, Latin America.
-David is a member of the Board of Trustees for St. Georges School in Newport, RI, where he chairs the Audit and Risk Management Committee and sits on the Executive Committee.
-He is a past member of the Key Executive Board for Rensselaer Polytechnic Institute and currently sits on the Chief Risk Officer’s Council for George Mason University.
+David is a member of the Board of Trustees for St. Georges School in Newport, RI, where he chairs the Audit and Risk Management Committee.
+He is a past member of the Key Executive Board for Rensselaer Polytechnic Institute and a founding member of the Chief Risk Officer’s Council for George Mason University.
+He is an adjunct faculty member at George Mason, leading risk management program sessions, and is a frequent lecturer for the Archer Center for Leadership Development at Rensselaer Polytechnic Institute.
 David earned a B.S. in management engineering from Rensselaer Polytechnic Institute.

 Joel Kanter (Trustee Emeritus) has served as president of Windy City, Inc., a privately held investment firm, since 1986.
 From 1995 to 1999, he was the chief executive officer and president of Walnut Financial Services, Inc., a publicly traded company.
 Joel serves on the boards of several public and privately held healthcare companies as well as several non-educationally oriented not-for-profit organizations.
 He is currently chair of the board for the Black Student Fund and the Coalition to Stop Gun Violence.
 Joel has a B.A. in political science and a B.S. in psychology from Tulane University.

-Sara Magner is an attorney with a focus on corporate and transactional work, including mergers and acquisitions, securities regulation, and corporate governance issues.
-She has served as the corporate secretary and general counsel of Minera S.A. since 2010 and has been a member of the board of directors of Orvana Minerals Corp., a Toronto Stock Exchange listed, multi-mine gold-copper producer with operations in Spain and Bolivia, since November 2015.
-Previously, Sara was an associate in the Corporate and Securities practice at the global law firm, Greenberg Traurig LLP, and spent many years working in various segments of Siemens’ operations in the U.S. and Germany.
-She holds a J.D. from George Washington University School of Law and an undergraduate degree from Emory University.
+Sara Magner (Chair) is an attorney with previous work experience focused on corporate and transactional work.
+She has been a member of the Board of Directors of Orvana Minerals Corp., a Toronto Stock Exchange-listed, multi-mine gold-copper producer with operations in Spain and Bolivia, since 2015 and currently serves as the chair of the Compensation, Nominating, and Corporate Governance Committee.
+From 2010-2019, Sara served as the corporate secretary and general counsel of Minera S.A.
+Previously, she was an associate in the corporate and securities practice at the global law firm, Greenberg Traurig LLP, and worked in various segments of Siemens’ Human Resources Department in the U.S. and Germany.
+Sara holds a J.D. from George Washington University School of Law and an undergraduate degree from Emory University.

 Preston Miller is a principal of The Caruthers Cos., his family’s real estate development, management, and investment business.
 Since joining the company in 2001, Preston has been integral to the planning, operations, and development of Belmont Bay, a riverfront project in Woodbridge, VA.
 In his role as principal, he is responsible for the day-to-day oversight of the many aspects related to planning and executing the renovations and capital improvements to the family’s portfolio of maturing real estate assets, as well as focusing on other investment pursuits for the Caruthers family.
 Preston graduated from James Madison University with a degree in finance and computer information systems, and earned an M.S. in real estate development from Johns Hopkins University.